Azure-Samples/azure-sdk-for-go-samples/storage/queue/README.md

 - golang
 products:
 - azure
-description: "These code samples will show you how to manage Resource Manager using Azure SDK for Golang."
+description: "These code samples will show you how to manage Storage using Azure SDK for Golang."
 urlFragment: compute
 ---

-# Getting started - Managing Resource Manager using Azure Golang SDK
+# Getting started - Managing Storage using Azure Golang SDK

-These code samples will show you how to manage Resource using Azure SDK for Golang.
+These code samples will show you how to manage Storage using Azure SDK for Golang.

 ## Features

 This project framework provides examples for the following services:

-### Resource
+### Storage
-* Using the Azure SDK for Golang - Resource Management Library [resources/armresources](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/resources/armresources) for the [Azure Resource Manager API](https://docs.microsoft.com/en-us/rest/api/resources/)
+* Using the Azure SDK for Golang - Storage Library [storage/armstorage](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/storage/armstorage) for the [Azure Storage API](https://docs.microsoft.com/en-us/rest/api/storage/)

 ### Prerequisites
 * an [Azure subscription](https://azure.microsoft.com)